stevemartin/favourite_language/README.markdown

 to one part of it, say the bash build script, when the primary code base might be written in a different language, say, C, or Javascript.
 The loc for the primary language ( C or Javascript ) would have more impact on the result than the bash lines would.

 ### A more accurate way.
 I investigated using a more sophisticated approach, by looking at a users commits for a given repo and analyzing the filenames and blobs to see which types of language each commit contains and the lines of code of each, then summing the numbers in the commits ( rather than at the repo level ) the result would have given a much better overview as it would indicate which langauges the user has *actually committed with*.
 This proved to be a bit too complicated because ...

-Github uses a library called github-linguist which I thought that I would be able to use to solve this problem, but it turns out it is very coupled the the local filesystem that it is running on and wouldn't work well with api calls ( would have to cache each blob locally and turn it into a file ).
-While I think this approach would be better in the long run, the amount of work required was longer than 4 hours!
+Github uses a library called github-linguist which I thought that I would be able to use to solve this problem, but it turns out it is very coupled the the local filesystem that it is running on and wouldn't work well with remote api calls ( would have to cache each blob locally and turn it into a file ).
+While I think this approach would be better in the long run, the amount of work required was considerable.